filip-io/Reliable-Reservations/README.md

 ## 📚 API Documentation

-Our API is organized into several controllers, each managing a specific aspect of the restaurant system:
+The API is organized into several controllers, each managing a specific aspect of the restaurant system:

+- **CustomerController**:
-- **CustomerController**: Manages customer data
+    - Manages customer data
+- **TableController**:
-- **TableController**: Handles table information and availability
+    - Handles table information and availability
+- **OpeningHoursController**:
-- **OpeningHoursController**: Manages restaurant opening hours
+    - Manages restaurant opening hours
+- **MenuItemController**:
-- **MenuItemController**: Deals with menu items and their details
+    - Deals with menu items and their details
+- **ReservationController**:
-- **ReservationController**: Manages the reservation system
+    - Manages the reservation system

 API documentation is automatically generated using Swashbuckle.
 Once the application is running, you can access the Swagger UI at `/swagger`.

-## 🛠️ Technologies and Packages
+## 🦾 Technologies and Packages

 - **Framework**: ASP.NET Core 8.0
 - **ORM**: Entity Framework Core 8.0.8